smart-on-fhir/bulk-import-consumer/README.md

 ### 2. Registering this server as a client of a Data Provider
 This is basically the same procedure but in reversed order.
-1. You need to have a public/private key pair.
+You need to have a public/private key pair.
 The server already has those kays pre-configured.
 You can change/re-generate those kays if you want (see below).
     - Provide toy public key as JWK - you can find your public key in `PUBLIC_KEY` in your `.env` configuration file.
     - Provide a JWKS URL - your jwks url is `http://{HOST}:{PORT}/jwks`.
 Note that this will only work if this server is deployed on the internet.
 If it is running on localhost or in your local network, the Data Provider won't be able to access it.
-2. Once you register this server as a client, update the following variables in the configuration file:
-    - `EXPORT_CLIENT_SERVER_URL`
-    - `EXPORT_CLIENT_TOKEN_URL`
-    - `EXPORT_CLIENT_CLIENT_ID`

 ## Generating Keys
 The server comes with a key generator which can also be used to generate its own keys.
 To do so: